Understanding Cryptocurrency Wallet Basics for Beginners

-Cryptocurrency wallets are software that use private keys to store their digital assets.
-You use public keys when you transfer funds from one account to another.
-These are nothing but long strings of characters that anyone can use for transactions with the private key holder.
+Cryptocurrency wallets are software that store digital assets using private keys.
+A crypto wallet manages these keys, allowing users to securely store and access their digital currencies.
+Public keys are used when transferring funds between accounts.
+These keys are long strings of characters used for transactions with the private key holder.

 Blockchain